- Accepting submissions

 - have arisen out of the repex rule change

-- have been identified from ongoing applications of the RITs; and
+- have been identified from ongoing applications of the RITs;

 - stakeholders identify throughout this review.

 On 20 February 2018, we published an issues paper to provide information on the RIT-T and RIT-D application guidelines in the context of this review.
 The issues paper provides an indication of our initial views on the effectiveness and limitations of the current RIT guidelines.
 On 14 March 2018, we held a public forum on Sydney.
 The public forum gave stakeholders an opportunity to provide input on some of the key issues we are considering as part of this review.
 See Initiation for a slide pack and summary note from the public forum, as well as submissions on our issues paper.
-We plan to finalise this review around November 2018.